RowlandFerry/FHEFoodSafety/README.md

 The Food Safety Reporting System revolutionizes how food safety concerns are reported and investigated.
 By leveraging cutting-edge Fully Homomorphic Encryption from Zama's fhEVM, the platform ensures complete anonymity for whistleblowers while enabling authorized regulators to perform investigations and maintain food safety standards.

+**✨ NEW: React Frontend** - The platform now features a modern, production-ready React application built with TypeScript and Vite, providing an intuitive user interface for all stakeholders including whistleblowers, regulators, and investigators.

 ## Key Features

 ### For Whistleblowers